Racism and anti-Semitism

 Antidiscrimination Prevention and Counseling Center of the MLU

-Students of the MLU who experience or observe racist, anti-Semitic, anti-Muslim or other discrimination in the university context can contact Sabine Wöller from the Prevention and Counseling Center for Anti-Discrimination at the University of Halle in confidence.
+Students and guests of the MLU who experience or observe racist, anti-Semitic, anti-Muslim or other discrimination in the university context can contact Sabine Wöller from the Prevention and Counseling Center for Anti-Discrimination at the University of Halle in confidence.
 Consultations are possible in German and English and, if desired, anonymously.
 Appointments can be made individually by e-mail.

 Photo: Sabine Wöller (Photographer: Friederike Stecklum)